IoT

 We recommend having our models serviced by one of our authorized dealers.
 You can find dealers near you here.

-How often your model needs to be serviced depends, of course, on various factors.
-For example, if your model is used in hilly terrain or to transport heavy loads on a daily basis, it will need to be serviced more often, as the brakes are subjected to greater stress.
-Our general advice is to have your model serviced twice a year.
+How often your vehicle needs to be serviced naturally depends on various factors.
+For example, if your vehicle is used in hilly terrain or to transport heavy loads on a daily basis, it will need to be serviced more frequently, as the brakes are subjected to greater stress.
+Our general recommendation is to have your vehicle serviced twice a year.

-All tires are inspected for wear and punctures.
+All tires should be inspected for wear and punctures.
 All tires must have a pressure of between 4 and 6 bar.
-The wheels are checked for loose spokes and play in the wheel bearings.
-If the spokes are loose, they must be tightened by your bicycle dealer.
-If there is play in the wheel bearings, the wheel must be checked by your bicycle dealer as soon as possible.
+The wheels are checked for both loose spokes and play in the wheel bearings.
+If the spokes are loose, they must be tightened by your bike shop.
+If there is play in the wheel bearings, the wheel must be inspected by your bike shop as soon as possible.

 General maintenance

-The frame, wheels, box, etc. should be washed and cleaned regularly to remove dirt.
-The parts should be wiped with a damp cloth.
-Avoid dirt in the joints.
-Check regularly for loose parts and have them tightened by a bicycle dealer if necessary.
-All visible, moving parts: cables, adjustment screws, moving brake parts (NOT brake discs), chain, pedals, bell, and lock should be lubricated regularly with bicycle oil.
-Screws, threads, and axles can also benefit from a few drops of oil, and the chain should be tightened if necessary.
+The frame, wheels, and frame bag, etc., should be washed and cleaned regularly to remove dirt.
+Wipe the parts down with a damp cloth.
+Avoid letting dirt accumulate in the joints.
+Check regularly for loose parts and have them tightened by a bike shop if necessary.
+All visible, moving parts: cables, adjustment screws, moving brake parts (NOT brake rotors), chain, pedals, bell, and lock should be lubricated regularly with bicycle oil.
+Screws, threads, and axles also benefit from a few drops of oil, and the chain should be tightened if necessary.

-Wipe the box inside and out with a damp cloth.
-The box can be sealed with a thin film of linseed oil applied with a cloth; the bench is also treated with linseed oil, including in the grooves on the side panels.
+Wipe the box down inside and out with a damp cloth.
+The box can be sealed with a thin layer of linseed oil applied with a cloth; the bench should also be treated with linseed oil, including in the grooves on the side panels.

-Hoods and cushions can be hand washed in lukewarm water (max.
+Canopies and cushions can be hand-washed in lukewarm water (max.
 40°C).
-Excessive washing weakens the hood's resistance to water penetration; it is therefore recommended to wipe it lightly with a damp cloth or sponge instead.
+Excessive washing weakens the canopy’s water resistance; therefore, it is recommended to wipe it down gently with a damp cloth or sponge instead.

 Brake systems

-It is very important to maintain your braking system regularly to ensure your safety, that of your children, and your surroundings.
-To ensure maximum safety, our braking systems should only be serviced by qualified technicians.
-Please contact one of our authorized dealers if the braking power has deteriorated or the braking system is braking unevenly.
+It is very important to maintain your braking system regularly to ensure your safety, that of your children, and the safety of those around you.
+To ensure the highest possible level of safety, our braking systems should only be serviced by qualified technicians.
+Please contact one of our authorized dealers if braking performance has deteriorated or if the braking system is braking unevenly.

 How should the box be loaded?

 First and foremost, the box must be loaded carefully.
-We always recommend loading the box—especially very heavy items—closest to the end (i.e., closest to the handlebars) and lighter items at the front of the box.
+We always recommend loading the box—especially very heavy items—as close to the rear as possible (i.e., closest to the handlebars) and placing lighter items toward the front of the box.

-Of course, how you prefer to ride our models is a personal choice.
+Of course, how you prefer to ride our models is a matter of personal preference.
 We recommend the following:

-Sit upright in the curves and let the front part turn.
+Sit upright in the curves and let the front end turn.

 Do not stand up while riding, as the cargo bike may sway.

-Always drive as straight as possible on ramps and exits.
+Always drive as straight as possible on uphill and downhill sections.

-Do not roll backwards while sitting on the bike; this can damage the rear frame.
+Do not roll backward while sitting on the bike; this can damage the rear frame.

 How many children am I allowed to transport?

 Chapter 2: § 3.
-A bicycle must not be designed to carry more than three persons.
-However, there may be room for up to four children not older than 7 years, cf. § 25.
+A bicycle must not be designed to carry more than three people.
+However, there may also be room for up to four children no older than 7 years of age, see § 25.

 Chapter 8: § 25.
-No more persons than the bicycle is designed to carry may be transported on a bicycle.
-Children under the age of 7 may only be carried on a bicycle if there is a special seat designed for them.
+No more people than the bicycle is designed to carry may be transported on it.
+Children under the age of 7 may only be carried on a bicycle if a special seat has been provided for them.

 Paragraph 2.
-Special seats for children must be adapted to the child's weight and height, and there must be a barrier between the child and the wheels.
+Special seats for children must be adapted to the child’s weight and height, and there must be a guard against the wheels.

-Paragraph 4.
-Transporting children must not prevent the rider from having full control of the bicycle or from signaling properly.
+Section 4.
+Transporting children must not prevent the bicycle rider from having full control of the bicycle or from signaling properly.

-Paragraph 5.
-The rider of the bicycle must be at least 15 years of age when transporting children on the bicycle.
+Section 5.
+The bicycle rider must be at least 15 years old when transporting children on the bicycle.

-This means that if the children are under eight years of age, the law allows six children on a cargo bike – provided it is designed for this purpose!
-There must therefore be a special space for each of the children, and they must be secured in place.
+In other words, if the children are under eight years old, the law allows for six children on a cargo bike—provided it is designed for that purpose!
+There must therefore be a designated space for each child, and they must be securely fastened in.

-On a Christiania bike, you can use our child bench or child seat with accompanying harnesses for your children, or you can permanently attach a car seat or infant carrier for your small child.
+On a Christiania bike, for example, you can use our child bench or child seat with matching harnesses for the kids, or you can securely mount a car seat or infant carrier for a small child.

-The driver of the Christiania bike has the child/children safely in front of them on the cargo box, so they can keep an eye on them at all times, and the sturdy box construction provides the children with good protection.
+The rider of the Christiania bike has the child or children safely in front of them on the cargo area, so you can keep an eye on them at all times, and the sturdy box construction provides the children with good protection.

-All our electric versions are classified as EPACS (Electrically Power Assisted Cycles) with a maximum speed of 25 km/h and a maximum continuous rated power of 0.25 kW.
-This classification means that our electric versions must comply with the Machinery Directive (2006/42/EC).
-To comply with the Machinery Directive, we have chosen to follow the European standard EN 15194 – and thus also the EMC Directive 2014/30/EU.
-To comply with these directives, we carry out our own tests, ensure that our subcontractors comply with the requirements, and use independent experts in the field in Denmark.
+All of our electric models are classified as EPACS (Electrically Power Assisted Cycles) with a maximum speed of 25 km/h and a maximum continuous rated power of 0.25 kW.
+This classification means that our electric models must comply with the Machinery Directive (2006/42/EC).
+To comply with the Machinery Directive, we have chosen to follow the European standard EN 15194—and thus also the EMC Directive 2014/30/EU.
+To comply with these directives, we conduct our own tests, ensure that our subcontractors meet the requirements, and engage independent experts in the field in Denmark.

-All our products for children comply with Directive 2005/84/EC, which ensures that children are not exposed to hazardous substances.
+All of our children's products comply with Directive 2005/84/EC, which ensures that children are not exposed to hazardous substances.

 Chassis number

 The frame number is located in different places on our cargo bikes and trailers.
-On the trailers, the frame number is stamped on the side of the bottom frame.
-On the yellow galvanized steel frames, we have stamped the frame number on the left side of the plate between the top and bottom tubes.
-On aluminum frames for rearDrive or frames for cargo bikes without a motor, the frame number is stamped on a plate under the crank box.
+On the trailers, the frame number is stamped on the side of the bottom tube.
+On the yellow-galvanized steel frames, we have stamped the frame number on the left side of the plate located between the top and down tubes.
+On aluminum frames for rearDrive or frames for cargo bikes without a motor, the frame number is stamped on a plate under the bottom bracket.
 On midDrive aluminum frames, the frame number is stamped on the seat tube just above the motor housing.

-Every bike and trailer we make has its own unique number, called a frame number.
-Our frame number consists of our own manufacturer's mark "CS," a serial number, and a year mark.
+Every bike and trailer we sell has its own unique number, known as a frame number.
+Our frame number consists of our own manufacturer’s mark “CS,” a serial number, and a year code.
 We keep track of all our models using the frame number.

 How old is my model?

-If you send us your frame number, we can give you the exact date when your model was manufactured.
-You can also find the year yourself by looking at your frame number.
-The last letter in the frame number indicates the year of manufacture.
+If you send us your serial number, we can give you the exact date your model was manufactured.
+You can also find the year yourself by looking at your serial number.
+The last letter of the serial number indicates the year of manufacture.
 You can use the following guide to find out when your model was manufactured.
-The letters A-Z are used, except for I, O, and Y.
+The letters A–Z are used, except for I, O, and Y.

 1985: A